-- 1. The resource materials should be GESI responsive by being bold, clear, colorful and big enough to be easily noticeable by all learners. - 2.
-Equal representation of males and females in group formation.
+Note: 1.
+The resource materials should be GESI responsive by being bold, clear, colorful and big enough to be easily noticeable by all learners.
+2. Equal representation of males and females in group formation.
 3. Make sure the resources are appropriate and enough to all learners (males, females and physically challenge) 4.
-Refer to theme 1 for different types of games to be used to teach the concepts. - 3.7.
+Refer to theme 1 for different types of games to be used to teach the concepts.
+3.7.
 Have concrete plans for what you have agreed on to be done to achieving the LOs and LIs of the course manuals.

-1 T

-4. Evaluation and 4.1.
-Ask tutors to identify 4.1.
-Identify a critical 15 mins

-review of session: a critical friend who friend who took part

-Tutors should took part in the PD in the PD session to

-Identifying critical session to sit in their sit in your class

-friends to observe class and report on during lesson and

-lessons and report observations made report on

-at next session. during next PD observations made

-Identifying and session. during next PD

-addressing any session.

-outstanding issues

-relating to the NOTE: Find out if anything

-lesson/s for relating to Lesson 4 needs

-clarification to be discussed and

-clarified.

-4.2.
-Encourage tutors to 4.2.
-Read lesson 5 from

-read lesson 5 from the PD manual and

-the PD manual and find relevant

-find relevant materials for the next materials for the next

-session. session.

-Session.
+4. Evaluation and review of session: Tutors should Identifying critical friends to observe lessons and report at next session.
+4.1.
+Identify a critical friend who took part in the PD session to sit in your class during lesson and report on observations made during next PD session.
+15 mins • Identifying and addressing any outstanding issues relating to the lesson/s for clarification 4.2.
+Read lesson 5 from the PD manual and find relevant materials for the next session.